Peggy Cripps: Family

 On her father's side, the family had long lived in Gloucestershire: they were a solidly upper class family that claimed direct descent from William the Conqueror.
-Her paternal grandfather, Lord Parmoor, was a lawyer who had been ennobled in 1914, when he became a member of the Judicial Committee of the Privy Council.
-Her paternal great-great-grandfather, Joseph Cripps, had been MP for Cirencester.
+Her paternal grandfather, Lord Parmoor, was a lawyer ennobled in 1914, upon becoming a member of the Judicial Committee of the Privy Council.
+Her paternal great-great-grandfather was Joseph Cripps, MP for Cirencester.
 Lord Parmoor had represented Stroud in the House of Commons.

 The political connections of her paternal side were impressive.
-Two of her paternal grandmother's sisters were married to the MPs Charles Edward Henry Hobhouse and Leonard Henry Courtney, Baron Courtney.
-Another great-aunt, Beatrice, was married to Sidney Webb, who served with her grandfather Lord Parmoor in the first Labour Government, in 1924, and was Secretary of State for the Colonies in the second Labour government in 1929, where he served in cabinet with Lord Parmoor, as Lord President of the Council, and was joined later by Stafford, as Solicitor General.
-(It was at this time that her father was knighted.).
+Two of her paternal grandmother's sisters were married to the MPs Henry Hobhouse and Leonard Courtney.
+Another great-aunt, Beatrice, was married to Sidney Webb, who served with her grandfather Charles Cripps later Lord Parmoor in the first Labour Government, in 1924, and was Secretary of State for the Colonies in the second Labour Government in 1929, where he served in Cabinet with Lord Parmoor, as Lord President of the Council, and was joined later by Stafford, as Solicitor General.
+(It was at this time that her father was knighted.)
 Through her maternal ancestor Admiral George Winthrop, she was descended from the Winthrop family of Boston Brahmins in British North America.

 The Cripps family were devout Anglicans.
-Lord Parmoor was an ecclesiastical lawyer, a member—and in 1911 the Chairman—of the house of Laymen in the Province of Canterbury, Vicar General of various English provinces, and author of Cripps on Church and Clergy.
+Lord Parmoor was an ecclesiastical lawyer, a member—and in 1911 the Chairman—of the House of Laymen in the Province of Canterbury, Vicar General of various English provinces, and author of Cripps on Church and Clergy.
 Stafford Cripps is said to have been the first layman to preach in St Paul's Cathedral.
 When Peggy Cripps was preparing for her confirmation, she told her parents that she had doubts about some of the 39 articles of faith of the Church of England, and her father arranged for her to discuss them with his friend, William Temple, Archbishop of York (later Archbishop of Canterbury).
 Peggy used to enjoy telling people that as they had gone through the 39 articles, each time she had expressed a doubt, the Archbishop had said, "Yes, I find that one very difficult, too!"